-- Enhancement of water quality through planting of stream side native plants and reduction of sediment.
+- Enhancement of water quality through the planting of stream side native plants and reduction of sediment.

 - Improving the habitat of the stream bed.
 This can be done through adding plants or rocks along the shore.
-This can keep the channel from widening and having lateral loss of water.
+Rocks keep the channel from widening and having lateral loss of water.
 This can also mean removing rocks from the bottom of the stream bed to give a deeper flow or a different direction of flow.
 By adding strategic placement of rocks you create holes, riffles and other features that improve trout habitat.

 Stream restoration is a win win for all stakeholders involved.
-Wildlife benefit greatly and this in turn rewards the land owner or the public greatly.
+Wildlife benefit greatly and this in turn rewards the land owner or the public, greatly.
 The difference in value that a land owner can receive from a ranch or farm that has a restored, well kept stream is significant.
 There is nothing that sells a ranch in Montana quicker than being able to show big trout and big game.
-It opens up a whole new market of potential buyers and when you have a ranch for sale in Montana that has excellent river habitat and fish population allows you to market your ranch nationally, not locally.
+It opens up a whole new market of potential buyers for your ranch.
+Having a ranch for sale in Montana that has excellent river habitat and fish population allows you to market your ranch nationally, not locally.
 Big trout are one of the best selling points that a Montana ranch can have.

 The cost of stream restoration can vary depending on many factors.
-Location, size of stream to be restored, materials, present condition of stream and how much stream to be restored are a few of these factors.
+Location, size of the stream to be restored, materials, present condition of stream and how much stream to be restored are a few of these factors.
 You can use @ $10-14 per linear foot as a budgeting number but realize that is a very rough number, until you actually get someone to see the scope of the project.
 Stream restoration projects are done by different types of professionals.
-You have some stream restoration done by excavators.
-The preference is always someone that has a degree in fisheries, understands what trout need to survive and flourish.
-I don’t want to say there are not dirt contractors that don’t do a very good job because there are and some become very good at it.
+The preference is always someone that has expertise in fishery restoration and understand what trout need to survive and flourish.
+I don’t want to say there are not dirt contractors that don’t do a very good job, because there are, and some become very good at it.
 Like everything I do, I want the odds in my favor.
 That means you have a higher chance of stream restoration success if you use a fisheries expert.
 You will most likely pay more for the fisheries expert but being able to show the results with numbers of big healthy trout is a pretty good investment that will give returns beyond just financially.
-Remember, land investments with great memories!
+Remember, land investments produce great memories!

 Here are a few companies to consider in stream restoration in Montana:

 If you found this article helpful you might also find this article on building additional revenue streams for Montana farms and ranches helpful.
 You can also check out a couple of our properties here at North Slope Ranch and Missouri Breaks Retreat.
 You also might enjoy our article about fly fishing properties, where we outline the benefits of fly fishing properties to owners.
 This gives you two very different price points to fit your needs.

 If you are interested in looking for or marketing a ranch for sale in Montana please give us a call or email us.
-You will find us always low key and we enjoy the process, the land and the people we get to interact with!
+You will find us always low key and we enjoy the process, the land, and the people we get to interact with!